-4.4 Weapon sequential verification procedure.

-b.
-Verification shall be performed as follows:

-- 1. Hold the weapon horizontal to the floor with its ejection port perpendicular to the floor.
+- 4.4 Weapon sequential verification procedure. - a.
+Setup: Weapon shall be fully assembled with rail covers, vertical pistol grip and backup iron sight securely retained.
+Ejection port cover shall be in the closed position.
+No magazine shall be installed.
+Bolt assembly shall be in the battery position (see 6.10.11).
+Hammer shall be forward.
+The fire control selector shall be at the "SAFE" position.
+The weapon shall be clear of ammunition.
+Weapon shall be zeroed per the Operator's Manual 9-1005-319-10. - b.
+Verification shall be performed as follows: - 1.
+Hold the weapon horizontal to the floor with its ejection port perpendicular to the floor.
 For 10 seconds, move the weapon straight up and down over a 2-foot distance (a total of four feet for a round trip), at a speed of 4 feet per second.
 No components shall disassemble from the weapon during this step.
 No restrained components shall move from their restrained position during this step.
 Pay special attention that the gas tube has not been released. - 2.
 Repeat step 1, but the weapon shall be held with its ejection port parallel to and facing the floor.
 No components shall disassemble from the weapon during this step.
 No restrained components shall move from their restrained position during this step. - 3.
 Repeat step 1, but the weapon shall be held down with its ejection port perpendicular to the floor.
 No components shall disassemble from the weapon during this step.
 No restrained components shall move from their restrained position during this step. - 4.
 Visually examine the lower receiver for the presence of a fire control selector with three positions; SAFE, SEMI and AUTO. - 5.
 Pull charging handle assembly to the rear and hold.
 The ejection port cover shall open.
-(Ejection port cover action rearward) - 6.
-Once released, the ejection port cover shall come to rest against the lower receiver under spring action.
+(Ejection port cover action rearward) - Once released, the ejection port cover shall come to rest against the lower receiver under spring action.
 There shall be no binding.
 (Ejection port cover motion) Manually rotate the ejection port cover to the closed position.
 There shall be no binding.
 (Ejection port cover motion) - 7.
 Release the charging handle.
 The ejection port cover shall open.
 (Ejection port cover action forward) - 8.
-Manually rotate the fire control selector from "SAFE", to "SEMI", to "AUTO", to "SEMI", and then to the "SAFE" position.
+Using either the main lever or the ancillary lever, once each, manually rotate the fire control selector from "SAFE", to "SEMI", to "AUTO", to "SEMI", and then to the "SAFE" position.
 There shall be no binding.
 A tactile resistance and an audible click shall be observed when arriving and achieving each position, respectively.
 (Fire control selector motion and position retention) Ensure that the pistol grip does not interfere with the fire control selector motion.
-(Pistol grip position)
+(Pistol grip position) The ancillary lever shall be securely retained by the screw.
+(Ancillary lever retention)